DRL-CASIA/MVM3D/README.md

 <img src="misc/res.png">

-Our results are shown in row No.1, row 2 shows [MVDet](https://github.com/hou-yz/MVDet) results, and row No. 3 shows the ground truth.
+Our results are shown in row No.1, row 2 shows ground truth results, and row No. 3 shows  [MVDet](https://github.com/hou-yz/MVDet) results.

 ## Table of content